Mechanising G\"odel-L\"ob provability logic in HOL Light: Implementing G3KGL

 \subsection{Design of the proof search}

-Our efforts turn now to run in HOL Light an automated proof search w.r.t.~the implementation of $\mathsf{G3KGL}$ we have sketched in the previous section.\\ We can again rely on theorem tactic(al)s to build the main algorithm, but this time we need to define them recursively.
+Our efforts now turn to run, in HOL Light, an automated proof search w.r.t.~the implementation of $\mathsf{G3KGL}$ we have sketched in the previous section.\\ We can again rely on theorem tactic(al)s to build the main algorithm, but we need to define them recursively this time.